-28. RETIREMENT BENEFITS CONTRIBUTIONS
+29. RETIREMENT BENEFITS CONTRIBUTIONS

 The Group operates the MPF Scheme for all qualified employees in Hong Kong.
 Contributions from employers and employees are 5% each of the employee's relevant income.
 The maximum mandatory contributions per employee is HK\$1,500 per month.
-During the year ended 31 December 2022, the retirement benefits schemes contributions arising from the MPF Scheme charged to profit or loss were approximately RMB127,000 (2021: RMB125,000).
+During the year ended 31 December 2024, the retirement benefits schemes contributions arising from the MPF Scheme charged to profit or loss were approximately RMB133,000 (2023: approximately RMB130,000).

 The PRC employees of the Group are members of a state-managed retirement benefits plan operated by the government of the PRC.
 The PRC subsidiaries of the Company are required to contribute a specified percentage of payroll costs to the retirement benefits plan to fund the employee benefits.
 The only obligation of the Group with respect to the retirement benefits plan is to make the specified contributions.
-During the year ended 31 December 2022, the retirement benefits contributions charged to profit or loss were approximately RMB353,000 (2021: RMB371,000).
+During the year ended 31 December 2024, the retirement benefits contributions charged to profit or loss were approximately RMB362,000 (2023: approximately RMB382,000).

-During the years ended 31 December 2022 and 2021, there were no contributions forfeited by the Group on behalf of its employees who leave the plan prior to vesting fully in such contribution, nor had there been any utilisation of such forfeited contributions to reduce future contributions.
-As at 31 December 2022 and 2021, no forfeited contributions were available for utilisation by the Group to reduce the existing level of contributions.
+During the years ended 31 December 2024 and 2023, there were no contributions forfeited by the Group on behalf of its employees who leave the plan prior to vesting fully in such contribution, nor had there been any utilisation of such forfeited contributions to reduce future contributions.
+As at 31 December 2024 and 2023, no forfeited contributions were available for utilisation by the Group to reduce the existing level of contributions.

-29. RELATED PARTY TRANSACTIONS
+30. RELATED PARTY TRANSACTIONS

-Name and relationship
+(a) Name and relationship

-Name Relationship Beijing Rongheng Innovation Technology Co.
-Ltd. ("Rongheng") 北京榮恒創聯科技有限公司 Company controlled by Ms. Rong and Mr. Ni Beijing Tianlang Huigu Technology Co.
-Ltd. ("Tianlang") 北京天朗慧谷科技有限公司 Company controlled by Ms. Rong and Mr. Ni Beijing Zhuoyue Tianhe Management Co., Ltd. ("Zhuoyue Tianhe") 北京卓越天和運營管理有限公司 Company controlled by Ms. Rong Beijing Benywave Technology Co., Ltd. ("Benywave Technology") 北京百納威爾科技有限公司 Company controlled by Ms. Rong and Mr. Ni Beijing Tianyu Operation Management Co., Ltd. ("Tianyu Operation") 北京天語運營管理有限公司 Company controlled by Ms. Rong and Mr. Ni
+Name Relationship Beijing Tianlang Huigu Technology Co.
+Ltd. ("Tianlang") 北京天朗慧谷科技有限公司 Company controlled by Ms. Rong and Mr. Ni Beijing Zhuoyue Tianhe Management Co., Ltd. ("Zhuoyue Tianhe") 北京卓越天和運營管理有限公司 Company controlled by Ms. Rong Beijing Benywave Technology Co., Ltd. ("Benywave Technology") 北京百納威爾科技有限公司 Company controlled by Ms. Rong and Mr. Ni Mr. Ni The husband of Ms. Rong

-The English name of the above companies are for reference only.
+\ The English name of the above companies are for reference only.